typestyle/typestyle.github.io/src/docs/play.md

 ![](/images/book/play/error.png)

+## Sharing

+The url is always kept in sync with the code so you can share it around at any point you want.

 ## Compilation Context
 We put the following variables into the compilation context (and runtime) for you so that you don't need to do anything special